Cerbrutus-BruteForcer/cerbrutus/README.md

 # Cerbrutus
-Modular brute force tool written in Python, for very fast password spraying SSH, and in future other network services.
+Modular brute force tool written in Python, for very fast password spraying SSH, and in the near future other network services.

 COMING SOON: **FTP, SMB, HTTP(s) POST, HTTP(s) GET, HTTP BASIC AUTH** *Thanks to @0dayctf, Rondons, Enigma, and 001 for testing and contributing*